A More Diverse and Welcoming Campus

 At the suggestion of the Jamail family, we will rename Joe Jamail Field at the stadium in honor of Texas’ two great Heisman Trophy winners Earl Campbell and Ricky Williams.
 Read the official name change announcement.

-In Progress Adopt a plan to own, acknowledge and teach about all aspects of the origins of “The Eyes of Texas”
+Complete Adopt a plan to own, acknowledge and teach about all aspects of the origins of “The Eyes of Texas”

 Professor Richard Reddick, a Texas Ex and Associate Dean for Equity, Community Engagement and Outreach in the College of Education, is chairing The Eyes of Texas History Committee that will chronicle the full history of the Eyes and, by January, recommend ways we can openly acknowledge, share and learn from it.
 The committee will be comprised of diverse alumni, staff, faculty and students, including current or former athletes and Longhorn Band members, and will draw upon the expertise of the many historians and higher education scholars here at UT.
+Read the full report.

 In Progress Honor Heman M. Sweatt